theCampel/TimeCapsule/README.md

 # Time Capsule Essay
 ## The Future?

-According to _GPT-4_, a _time capsule_ is a “_snapshot capturing the essence of an era, preserved for future generations to explore and understand_”.
-This essay is exactly that.
-On the 23rd of August, 2023, I predicted a (possible) day in my life in 2030.
+On the 23rd of August, 2023, I predicted what a day in my life in 2030 looked like.
+I wanted to write a time-capsule, to capture our expectations of the future, in a verifiably dated form.
 It looks like this.

 I hope you enjoy.